chenz0902/infomation/index.md

 Zhang, Grandits, Pukk, Hauge & Meijer.
 (2018) <a href="https://advancesinsimulation.biomedcentral.com/articles/10.1186/s41077-018-0072-7" target="_blank">Simulation models for non-technical skill training in healthcare logistics.</a> BioMedical Central Advances in Simulations.<br/>

-Work may not be publicly available:
+Works that may not be publicly available:

 Zhang and Meijer.
 (2018) <a href= "http://www.cesun2018.org/program.html" target ="_blank"> Modelling and simulation of the Stockholms emergency care. </a> Annual Conference of Council of Engineering Systems Universities (CESUN).<br/>

 Zhang and Meijer.
 (2018) <a href="http://www.thonburi-u.ac.th/ISAGA2018/DocISAGA/ISAGA_proceeding_Book_Update_v5.pdf" target="_blank">Simulation game of patient transportation</a>.
 International Simulation and Gaming Society (ISAGA) conference. <br/>

-## Some specialist competence
-operative simulation modelling (subjective: healthcare, logistics and transport)<br />
+## Research theme
-simulation games design for training and education of coordination in service provision<br/>
+simulation games for training and education of coordination in service provisions<br/>
+(how does it look like? illustrated with the example below!)
+<iframe width="1000" height="650" allow="fullscreen" src="https://cloud.anylogic.com/assets/embed?modelId=bb5ce616-61f0-4503-adaa-d6d751595cf7"></iframe> <br/>

 ## Current engagement, share of research
 Royal Institute of Technology (KTH), Department of Biomedical Engineering and Health Systems, Unit of logistics and hälsoinformatics<br />